-Here’s how to know when it warrants a doc visit.
+Here’s how to know when it warrants a doctor visit.

 As you sit on the toilet, you glance down and notice a bit of, er, something on your underwear.
 It’s mostly white in color with a hint of yellow, and kinda looks like … snot.
-If this is a new discovery, you may be wondering, um, what the heck is this stuff?!
-For the veterans, you know that it’s just your good ol’ vaginal discharge, doing its daily thing.
+If this is a new discovery, you may be wondering what this stuff is.
+For the veterans, you know that it’s just your vaginal discharge, doing its daily thing.

 Vaginal discharge is naturally produced by glands in the cervix and the walls of the vagina.
 It starts off as a clear mucus, then often turns white or yellow when exposed to air.

 The amount of discharge that comes out of your vagina can vary, depending on hormone changes in the body.
 This means you may see an increase in discharge during ovulation, pregnancy, and even when you’re sexually aroused.
-Vaginal secretions can be thicker or thinner depending on the timing of your cycle as well, says Dr. Wu.
+Vaginal secretions can be thicker or thinner depending on the timing of your cycle as well.

 Even if you notice gook on your underwear on the regular, it’s important to know that not all vaginal secretions are created equal.
 If your discharge looks or smells different than usual, it could be a sign of an infection or other health issue.
 In general, vaginal discharge is considered abnormal if it’s:

 - Accompanied by itching, burning, a rash, or soreness